Gloucester Point, Virginia: History

 Originally explored by English Christopher Newport, John Smith, and Robert Tyndall in 1608, "Tyndall's Point" was renamed to Gloucester at some point in the 1600s.
-The point is downstream from Werowocomoco, capital of Tsenacommacah since the late 500s.
+The point is downstream from Werowocomoco, capital of the Powhatan Confederacy since the 1609.

 Geography

 Gloucester Point is located in southern Gloucester County at (37.269907, −76.498604), on the north side of the York River in southeastern Virginia.
 To the south across the river on U.S. Route 17 and the George P. Coleman Memorial Bridge is Yorktown, site of the conclusion of the American Revolution.
 From Gloucester Point, US 17 leads south through Yorktown 18 mi to the center of Newport News and north 12 mi to Gloucester Courthouse, the Gloucester County seat.

 According to the United States Census Bureau, the Gloucester Point CDP has a total area of 42.4 sqkm, of which 24.3 sqkm are land and 18.1 sqkm, or 42.58%, are water, consisting of the tidal York River and its inlets, including Sarah Creek and part of Timberneck Creek.